sccn/liblsl/README.md

 To compile the library yourself from source please follow the instructions in the [main build documentation](https://github.com/labstreaminglayer/labstreaminglayer/tree/master/doc/BUILD.md).

+For single board computers running linux, you can also try `standalone_compilation_linux.sh`.

 To build language bindings (e.g. for [Matlab](https://github.com/labstreaminglayer/liblsl-Matlab) or [Python](https://github.com/labstreaminglayer/liblsl-Python)) take a look at